npulidog/pedsim_ros_distracted_node/README.md

 # Pedestrian Simulator (Pedsim_ROS) - Distracted Node

-This repository presents the library "Pedestrian Simulator (Pedsim_ROS) - Distracted Node" for a pedestrians simulator with distracted behavior based on the Pedsim_ROS library which is also based on the Helbing social force model.
+This repository presents the library "Pedestrian Simulator (Pedsim_ROS) - Distracted Node" for a pedestrians simulator with distracted behavior based on the [Pedsim_ROS](https://github.com/srl-freiburg/pedsim_ros) library which is also based on social force model of [Helbing et. al](http://arxiv.org/pdf/cond-mat/9805244.pdf).
 The implementation of the library is based on the addition of nodes and distractor topics to show different behaviors of the agents.

 ### Features